logo

 Consistency is Key

 Consistency is the bedrock of Material Design.
 It’s crucial that your app’s design elements maintain a coherent look and feel.
 This includes consistent spacing, typography, and color schemes throughout the app.
-When users encounter familiarity in your app’s design, they find it easier to navigate and interact with your app as they intuitively understand the visual language.
+When users encounter familiarity in your mobile app’s design, they find it easier to navigate and interact with your app as they intuitively understand the visual language.

 Leverage Dynamic Theming